Learning Styles Guide for Every Teacher in 2025

 Models and Theories that Influenced Learning Styles

 Learning styles didn't always look the same throughout history.
 Certain theories affected them as we know them today.
+Here are some common learning theories:

-1. David Kolb and Experiential Learning
+1. David Kolb and experiential learning

+David Kolb is an American education theorist and psychologist best known for his experiential learning theory.
 According to Kolb, learning is a process that occurs through experiences, and the knowledge gained from those experiences is used to guide future actions and experiences.

 - Accommodating